sathyajithps/openid-client/README.md

 A feature complete OpenID Client library for Rust.
 Not stable, kindly report any bugs.

 **TODO**

+- [ ] Write and Pass conformance
+- [ ] Allow to use custom http client instead of interceptor
-- Code cleanup
+- [ ] Code cleanup
-- Thin up a lot of inefficient decisions made for the sake of completion of the library
+- [ ] Thin up a lot of inefficient decisions made for the sake of completion of the library
-- Test out the ported features
+- [ ] Test out the ported features
-- Add more features
+- [ ] Add more features?

 ## Implemented specs & features